IF YOUR CHILD HAS BEEN HARMED BY BULLYING, YOU MAY NEED LEGAL HELP.

 If these policies are not adhered to and school officials do not take proper actions to stop the bullying behavior, devastating consequences can result.

 Students who experienced bullying or cyberbullying are nearly 2 times more likely to attempt suicide.

 What Can You Do if Your Child was Injured or Died After Being Bullied at School?

 If your child sustained mental or physical injuries, or took his or her own life after being bullied at school, contact a compassionate, knowledgeable Grant & Eisenhofer attorney today.
-You may be able to file a bullying lawsuit against the school board, school district, or parents of bullies responsible for inflicting harm on your child.
+You may be able to file a bullying lawsuit against one or more of the following parties:

 Want to Know if You Have a Valid Legal Claim?